 Case Number 2: GDPR fail

-In this example we wanted to focus on one important must-have part of your WiFi sign-up.
-The GDPR rules require by law the you give users access to your Terms & Conditions and offer them the opportunity to decline any data usage for e.g. marketing purposes.
+In this example, we wanted to focus on one important must-have part of your WiFi sign-up.
+The GDPR rules require by law that you give users access to your Terms & Conditions and offer them the opportunity to decline any data usage for e.g. marketing purposes.

 Other than the legal issues here, the design is very text-heavy.
 Leave space for larger text by saying less.
 Keep it clean and try not to confuse people with technical details!